 This is what you want!
 "This likely means you're eating enough fiber and have good gut health, so keep doing what you're doing," says Presicci.

 Oily, brown stool: Slowly increase fats

 You may find oil in the water or slick-looking stool.
-This means you're not absorbing fat properly.
-Presicci says, "To help your body absorb fats better, first make sure you haven't added healthy fats too fast.
+This might mean you're eating too much fat or that you're not absorbing fat properly.
+It's important to talk to your doctor if you experience this.
+And, Presicci says, "To help your body absorb fats better, first make sure you haven't added healthy fats too fast.
 If you've recently changed your diet in any drastic way, you may want to do a more gradual increase of fat instead."

 Start with one serving of healthy fats—like avocado, olive oil or nuts—at each meal and work your way up to satiety, she says.

 Mushy, brown that separates when you flush: Try an elimination diet